Diseases

 • Effectiveness of vaccines / Main shortcomings of current vaccines

-Vaccination of young animals does not completely prevent infection and shedding of Map can continue although there is a reduction of disease incidence.
+Vaccination of young animals does not completely prevent infection and shedding of MAP can continue although there is a reduction in Map shedding and clinical disease incidence.
 Management practices combined with vaccination can reduce transmission and as a result may reduce the amount of disease occurring in infected herds and the level of environmental contamination.
 Current vaccines may interfere with the interpretation of the tuberculin test.
-Oil adjuvant vaccines can cause severe inflammation if accidentally inoculated into humans.
+Oil adjuvant vaccines can cause severe inflammation if accidentally inoculated into operators.
+Vaccination can completely clear shedders if applied to young replacers in less time than testing and culling alone.
+It is the most economically efficient method when combined with faecal PCR testing.

 Depends on demand and price.
 There is a demand to reduce the level of disease caused by MAP in herds especially with the uncertainty about potential links to Crohn’s disease in humans.